The number of N-1/mix minus returns is determined by the configuration.

 • Dim yellow (Conf active) = conference on and fader closed on a single source.
 Source receives PGM 1 minus themselves.

 • Full yellow (Conf audio) = conference on and fader closed on more than one source.
-All conference members receive the conference bus minus themselves.
+Source receives conference members minus themselves.

 Conference System Example